 The NACC is also a state-of-the-art facility for amphibian conservation and research.
 It was the first major conservation facility dedicated entirely to conserving and exhibiting amphibians.
 It holds exhibits that define and describe amphibians, metamorphosis, amphibian evolution and diversity, aspects of amphibian ecology, and conservation biology.
 It also offers the animals a safe environment in which to breed, further helping with the conservation of the many species.

 In 2010, the Detroit Zoological Society (DZS) provided assistance in the largest animal rescue operation in U.S. history, where more than 27,000 animals were seized from an international exotic animal dealer in Arlington, Texas.
 More than 1,100 of these animals found sanctuary at the Detroit Zoo, including 696 amphibians of 45 species.
 About 75 of the rescued animals can still be seen in the NACC.

-There's more to see at the NACC than just amphibians.
-It also features the Rainforest Immersion Gallery, which is home to a two-toed sloth, a Central American agouti, a stingray, turtles and tortoises.
-There are also interactive exhibits and video links to remote conservation research stations that supplement the live exhibits.
+There’s more to see at the NACC than just amphibians.
+There are interactive exhibits and video links to remote conservation research stations that supplement the live exhibits.
 In addition, the Orientation Theater, a circular room with multimedia capabilities, is open to the public, school groups, and other organizations as an educational resource.